theupdateframework/taps/candidate-tuf-versions.md

 Once the supported directory is determined, the client must validate root metadata from this directory.
 If the currently trusted root file saved on the client uses a spec version other than the supported version, the client will look for the next root file.
-This process will start in the supported version, then move to the previous versions until the next root file is found, or until the currently trusted root file's version is reached.
+The next root file may have been generated using the supported version, or it may have been generated using a previous TUF version.
+The client will look for the root file first in the supported version, then move to the previous versions until the next root file is found, or until the currently trusted root file's version is reached.
 All root files should be verified using the major version of the TUF client that corresponds with the